jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ## 8.8 Exercise

-Suppose we used the default version of the assignment operator and copy constructor in our Vec<T> class.
+Suppose we used the default version of the assignment operator and copy constructor in our Vec&lt;T&gt; class.
 What would be the output of the following program?
-Assume all of the operations except the copy constructor behave as they would with a std::vector<double>.
+Assume all of the operations except the copy constructor behave as they would with a std::vector&lt;double&gt;.
 ```cpp
 Vec<double> v(4, 0.0);
 v[0] = 13.1; v[2] = 3.14;